PouyaKhDev/PouyaKhDev/README.md

 ## 🧑‍💻 About Me

-I'm a CS bachelor student and freelance full‑stack developer from Iran, with a strong focus on backend development and system design.
+I'm a CS bachelor student and freelance full‑stack developer from Iran, with a strong focus on backend development.
 Over the last 2+ years, I've been building projects, APIs, and practical tools using Python, Django, and modern web technologies.

 I'm particularly interested in: